xyproto/cxx/README.md

 ## C++2a on Debian or Ubuntu

-Ubuntu 17.10 has C++17 support by default.
-For older versions of Ubuntu or Debian, you might need to install GCC 7 from the testing repository, or from a PPA.
+You might need to install GCC 8 from the testing repository, or from a PPA.
-For C++2A, you might need a later version of GCC.

 Install build-essential, scons and pkg-config: